seyf4040/Master-Thesis/PROGRESS.md

 ### Key Findings

 **1. The French/English gap is structural.** Most models perform significantly better in English.
 KoalaAI is the extreme case (HC-EN 0.694, HC-FR 0.008) — it is effectively an English-only model.
-Even Mistral-7B, a multilingual model, shows a 0.138 gap (0.921 EN → 0.783 FR), suggesting the safety fine-tuning data is predominantly English.
+Even Mistral-7B, a multilingual model, shows a 0.138 gap (0.921 EN → 0.783 FR), suggesting the training data is predominantly English.

-**2. ShieldGemma's counter-speech failure is a deployment blocker.** SG-2b flags quoted hate speech as toxic with a 94–95% error rate (`counter_quote_nh` correct-rate: 0.054 FR, 0.006 EN).
+**2. ShieldGemma's counter-speech failure is concerning.** SG-2b flags quoted hate speech as toxic with a 94–95% error rate (`counter_quote_nh` correct-rate: 0.054 FR, 0.006 EN).
 On Shareish, users who quote a hateful message they received to report it would almost always be silenced.
-This is the primary target for Phase 2 fine-tuning.

 **3. FR-Hate and Reddit-FR are universally hard.** No model exceeds F1=0.45 on FR-Hate and F1=0.41 on Reddit-FR — worse than HateCheck by a large margin.
 These are the primary fine-tuning targets for Phase 2.
+-> For Reddit-EN and FR: it is explained by the fact that there is a mismatch between dataset purpose and evaluation.
+Dataset is labeled for rule based moderation (with different set of rules per dataset) while we try to evaluate for toxicity detection.

 **4. ShieldGemma-2b is the accuracy/deployability sweet spot** among viable models: highest French F1 (0.858), faster than LG-1B (25 ms vs 33 ms), fits in 5.7 GB.
-The v3 inference fix (token-probability scoring instead of text generation) was what unlocked it — ShieldGemma appeared broken in earlier evaluation rounds.

 **5. The two-tier architecture is motivated by complementary strengths.** detoxify-multilingual handles Civil Comments and Reddit-FR well (where LLM-based models are weak), while ShieldGemma-2b / LG-1B handle the HateCheck categories well.
 No single model dominates all axes.